grunzer/Devices-docs/surface/service-guides/surface-laptop-13in-component-disassembly-and-reassembly.md

 2. With a 5IP Torx Plus Screwdriver, remove the 3 screws holding down the USB-A and Audio Jack bracket and remove it with your fingers.
-    Please note that you will need to use sufficient force to overcome the adhesive holding it down.
+    Please note that you'll need to use sufficient force to overcome the adhesive holding it down.

     :::image type="content" source="./images/Surface_LT_13in/LT13in_Repair/media/image82.jpeg" alt-text="A machine with a screwdriver.":::